 The most important part of the salad is the base, whether it is delicate leafy greens, hearty greens like kale, thinly sliced cooked or raw vegetables, grains, or a combination of the the above.
 Play around with different lettuces, vegetables, even fruits, and let the base will inform what you add to it next.

-Pro-Tip: If you want your lettuce to last longer in the refrigerator, store it in a Tupperware with some paper towels to absorb any moisture.
+Pro-Tip: If you want your lettuce to last longer in the refrigerator, store it in an airtight lidded container with some paper towels to absorb any moisture.
 This will keep the lettuce fresh for as long as possible and you’ll have no excuse not to have a fantastic salad on the table in only a matter of minutes.